caihua-yin/floating-number-processing/README.md

     - A text file which contains some invalid floating numbers e.g. 'a4.8' (see ./tests/invalid_float.txt)
     - An arbitrary bianry file
     - The specified file does not exist

+Actually all of these cases have been tested and passed.